 With the help of a number of KeyLines features, including layouts and combos, we have built simplified data from multiple policies into a single chart and identified a potential incidence of fraud.

-If you want to try KeyLines on your own data, just request a trial account.
+If you want to try our toolkits on your own data, just request a trial account.

-To learn more about KeyLines, download our updated white paper.
-It contains three more in-depth examples of using graph visualization for fraud detection.
+To learn more about link analysis and fraud detection, download our updated white paper.
+It contains more in-depth examples and best practice advice.

 Read more blog posts about Use Cases.